 What do you think?
 Are you ready to start creating miracles?
 Share your thoughts and experiences in the comments section.

 Most narcissists will try to get your attention again after you’ve been separated – whether it’s immediately or after a period of time.
 And many survivors of narcissistic abuse admit that they get sucked back in from time to time.
-This has a lot to do with trauma bonding.
-Trauma bonding is similar to Stockholm Syndrome.

 What does that mean, exactly?
 Well, let me offer up a quick example using puppies.
 (Stick with me here, it’s not as crazy as it sounds!)